Boat people headed for Hong Kong

 boat people means the refugees who drift to the certain country with junk

-western part of Japan.
+part of Japan.

 Meanwhile, in the booming economy, how was the reaction of the Japanese

 media to them ?
-It's something like this as I remember. "troublesome
+It's something like this as I remember.
+"Troublesome

 people come to Japan with old boat"